egwaojeangel/retinalens-ai-diabetic-retinopathy-detection/README.md

 ## Overview

 Diabetic retinopathy is one of the leading causes of preventable blindness worldwide.
-Manual grading of fundus images is time-intensive and requires trained ophthalmologists — a resource not always available in underserved regions.
+Manual grading of fundus images is time-consuming and requires trained ophthalmologists, a resource not always available in underserved regions.

 This project demonstrates how deep learning can automate DR severity grading across five clinical stages, enabling large-scale screening programs and supporting clinical decision-making.
 The system goes beyond prediction accuracy by integrating Grad-CAM visualisations, making the model's decisions transparent and clinically interpretable.